RT-LOC/docs/docs/api/api_console.md

 ```

 ### `jumpbl`
-Jump back to the bootloader and stey there.
+Jump back to the bootloader and stay there.

 **Parameters:** none